A philosophy built on a foundation of motivation, trust and respect.

 There are many reasons to off-leash train your dog, safety being the most important!
 When our dogs are off-leash trained we are able to better communicate with them in our home, backyard, while on a walk, hiking, or during any other outdoor activity.
 When your dog is off-leash trained they can be given more freedom to enjoy “being a dog”.
 They can run around, smell, explore, and enjoy other activities that wouldn’t be possible if they were always on-leash.

 E-Collar Technologies ET-300 Mini Educator ½ Mile Remote E-Collar

 Remote collars are one of the best communication devices available for dogs.
 A remote collar acts as an invisible leash, so whenever your dog is off-leash you have a safe and reliable way to communicate with them.

 Is it electric, is it a shock collar?

 No. We do not use traditional shock collars.
 Shock collars tend to have electric/static shock, have very few levels of control, and are typically used for punishment/corrections only.
 We use collars from E-Collar Technologies, which make one of the highest quality remote collars on the market.
 The simulation is the same as a TENS Unit which is used in humans for muscle stimulation (doctors and physical therapists use them quite often).
 The collars are not electric and the dogs can safely wear them underwater.

-We train dogs on very low-levels in the beginning of their programs, levels that most humans are unable to feel.
+We train dogs on very low-levels, levels that most humans are unable to feel.
 Most dogs learn on single digit levels, most under a level 5 out of 100.
 We teach dogs the language of the e-collar through a series of exercises and through the use of obedience commands which they have already learned through positive reinforcement training.